HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext.md

 - Using the `/bulk/unid` URL
 - Using `/richtext/plain/{unid}` endpoint that returns a stream of plain unformatted text

 By default, the following APIs return RichText as MIME, but you can specify a different format by using the `richTextAs=` URL parameter.
-The valid formats are `html`, `mime` and `md`.
+The valid formats are `html`, `mime`, `md`, and `plain`.

 - `/document/{unid}`
 - `/query`